 If you’ve lived on the Northshore for any length of time, you’ve probably heard about the Louisiana Renaissance Festival that takes place in Hammond every November and December.
 You might not have actually gone and check it out though.
-I went last weekend and did all the heavy lifting for you.
+I went and did all the heavy lifting for you.
 I scoped out the shows, the food, the artisans, and the rides so I could tell you all about it.
 Frankly, I was impressed and can’t wait to tell you everything you need to know about the Louisiana Renaissance Festival.

 The Festival is Pretty Magical

 If you’ve never been, be prepared to be delighted.
 There is a complete village built surrounding a lake.
 I wanted to take pictures of everything!
-My son who is always nervous about everything was running around happy as can be.
+My son who is always nervous about new experiences was running around happy as can be.
 You definitely feel as if you’ve stepped into another world.

 How to Get Louisiana Renaissance Festival Tickets